NorhanMagdiSayed/Projects/Security System Simulation/ReadMe.md

 # Embedded Security System with UART Communication

 This is a simulation of a microcontroller-based security system designed using two **ATmega32** microcontrollers.
 The system integrates a PIR sensor, keypad, LCD, LEDs, buzzer, 7-segment display, and DC motor to emulate a complete access control and intruder alert system.
-The project is developed and simulated using **Proteus Design Suite**, with all driver files written manually in C.
+The project is developed and simulated using **Proteus Design Suite**, with all driver files written manually in C...

 ---